sinclare210/easybank_project/README-template.md

 ### What I learned

-This project, was built using tailwind css, i learnt about grid-cols, this tailwind property helps you control the amont of card you want to see on a row depending on the screen size.
+This project, was built using tailwind css, i learnt about grid-cols, this tailwind property helps you control the number of card you want to see on a row depending on the screen size.

 To see how you can add code snippets, see below: